Alfredo Morelos: Santos

+Atlético Nacional

 2024 Season

 On 18 July 2024, Santos announced Morelos' loan to Atlético Nacional back in his home country, until the end of the year.

 He made his debut on 25 July 2024 in a Categoría Primera A league match against Millonarios coming on as a 73rd-minute substitute for Kevin Viveros.
 Nine minutes later he won a penalty for his side when he was fouled in the box which was converted by Edwin Cardona to give Atlético a 2–1 lead.
 After the penalty was scored Morelos made a gesture during his celebration that sparked fury from the home fans and Milonarios coaching staff and nearly caused a riot, three members of the Milonarios coaching staff were sent off during a free-for-all.
 After the match Morelos played down the situation during an interview by stating "I made a gesture of celebration and their fans took it the wrong way, but I have nothing against the Millonarios fans.
-It was always in favour of Atletico Nacional.”
+It was always in favour of Atletico Nacional."